susaurabh-git/springboot-example/rest-redis/README.md

 # rest-redis
-This is springboot REST application which will use redis cache to Retrieve, Create, Update and Delete User object.
+This is Springboot reference project for REST application which will use redis cache to Retrieve, Create, Update and Delete User object.

 ## Pre-requisites
-- Java 11+
+- java 21+
-- Maven 3.6+
+- maven 3.9.6+

 ## Run Redis in local
 - Download and install "Docker Desktop" from docker https://www.docker.com (If not already installed)